 To get rid of this problem, keep the inside and outside of the range hood repeatedly clean by degreaser with a dry cloth or sponge.
 Then, in the future, you won’t have problems with your range hood leaking oil and grease if you keep the grease cup and filter clean, as explained above.

 - The fan doesn’t Work

-If all the burners in your cooktop are on, you are using them for heavy cooking, such as boiling and frying.
+If all the burners in your cooktop are on, you use them for heavy cooking, such as boiling and frying.
 It is necessary to use the same fan speed in this case in order to adjust for differences in the cooking process.
-But conversely, if you do heavy cooking with a low fan speed then the exhaust fan will be unable to ventilate at the level of grease generated there.
-This causes excess grease to accumulate inside the range hood and subsequently dripping.
+But conversely, if you do heavy cooking with a low fan speed, the exhaust fan will be unable to ventilate at the level of grease generated there.
+This causes excess oil to accumulate inside the range hood and subsequently dripping.
 Therefore, adjust the range hood fan speed accordingly to keep up with the level of cooking and the amount of the burners.

 Exhaust fans also present another problem.
 The thing is that if any fan of the exhaust fan is broken, it won’t work according to the recommended level of air ventilation.
 Meanwhile, you need to check whether any fan of the exhaust fans is broken.
-If any of the fans are damaged, you have to re-install it with a new one.
+If any fans are damaged, you have to re-install it with a new one.

 If Range hood is Leaking Water